 Vietnam is focusing on removing “bottlenecks” to upgrade the stock market.
 The Securities Law (amended) and Circular 68 have contributed to overcoming the market’s weaknesses.

-On December 6, Financial Investment Magazine organized the Workshop "Capital Market Overview in 2024 and Prospects for 2025".
+On December 6, Financial Investment Magazine organized the Workshop "Capital market overview in 2024 and prospects for 2025".

 Ms. Ta Thanh Binh, General Director of Vietnam Securities Depository and Clearing Corporation (VSDC), said that in a recent working session, FTSE Russell, a market rating unit, affirmed that Vietnam has met 7/9 criteria for upgrading the stock market.

-Regarding the first criterion, the Ministry of Finance recently issued Circular 68/2024/TT-BTC with the important content of removing the mandatory deposit requirement for foreign investors.
+Regarding the first criterion, recently, the Ministry of Finance issued Circular 68/2024/TT-BTC with the important content of removing the mandatory deposit requirement for foreign investors.

 With the final criterion for upgrading being the handling of unsuccessful transactions, according to Ms. Binh, the solution is to apply the central clearing mechanism (CPP).

-According to Mr. To Tran Hoa, Deputy Director of the Market Development Department (State Securities Commission), Circular 68 amends and supplements a number of articles of circulars regulating securities transactions on the securities trading system; clearing and settlement of securities transactions; and operations of securities companies.
+According to Mr. To Tran Hoa, Deputy Director of the Market Development Department (State Securities Commission), Circular 68 amends and supplements a number of articles of circulars regulating securities transactions on the securities trading system; clearing and payment of securities transactions; and operations of securities companies.

 This is the legal basis for foreign investors to participate in the Vietnamese stock market at lower costs but minimize risks for investors.

-On November 29, the National Assembly passed the amended Securities Law, focusing on three policy groups: improving transparency and efficiency in issuance activities, continuing to perfect regulations to strengthen supervision and strictly handle acts of fraud and scams in issuance activities.
+On November 29, the National Assembly passed the amended Securities Law, focusing on three policy groups: improving transparency and efficiency in issuance activities, continuing to perfect regulations to strengthen supervision and strictly handle acts of fraud and deception in issuance activities.

 At the same time, continue to implement the solutions proposed in the action program to implement the Stock Market Development Strategy to 2030.

 Mr. Nguyen Quang Thuan, CEO of FiinGroup, said that the Vietnamese stock market is a “war” between 9 million personal accounts, including 3-4 million individual investors, and foreign investors.
 Therefore, it is necessary to pay attention to information transparency and promote domestic investment funds to “fight” with foreign investors.
-Foreign investors are very lazy to cut losses, but individual investors are losing money (in 2021 and early 2024).
-Because foreign investors invest through funds and invest for the long term, they rarely lose money, but at the present time, individual investors are more likely to lose money, partly due to the "surfing" mindset. |
+Foreign investors are very reluctant to cut their losses, but individual investors are currently losing money (during 2021 and early 2024).
+Because foreign investors invest through funds and for the long term, they rarely lose money, whereas individual investors are more likely to lose money at the moment, partly due to their short-term trading mindset. |

 Source: https://vietnamnet.vn/thi-truong-chung-khoan-viet-nam-se-som-duoc-nang-hang-2349305.html